petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular/README_reactjs.md

 **Solution:**

-You have to embed any JavaScript expression in JSX by wrapping it in curly braces:
+You have to embed any JavaScript expression in all JSX-files by wrapping it in curly braces:

     render(){
             return <h1>Hello, { this.props.name }</h1>;